winitzki/lamonte-jexer-wikis/widget-tspinner.md

 TSpinner
 ========

-TSpinner implements a simple up/down spinner.
+TSpinner implements a simple up/down spinner.  "up" and "down" TActions can be specified to execute with each click on the up or down arrow, respectively.

 Screenshots
 -----------